JamshedAli01/JamshedAli01/README.md

 ---

 ## 📫 Contact Me
+- You can reach me at:
+**jamshedpanhwar1@gmail.com**
-You can reach me at: **jamshedpanhwar1@gmail.com**-Or can connect with me on my LinkedIn:
+- Or can connect with me on my LinkedIn:
 **https://www.linkedin.com/in/jamshed-ali-panhwar**
 ---